phillc/phillc.github.io/_posts/2010-06-06-v8-js-ubuntu-scons-error.md

     scons: building terminated because of error

-Solved by export GCC_VERSION=44, before running scons
+Solved by using export GCC_VERSION=44, before running scons.